aws-samples/sagemaker-genai-hosting-examples/workshop/inference/lab4/README.md

 ## Let's Build
 To start learning under lab 4b you would be seeing jupyter files
 - deploy_whisper_minimal.ipynb: Use this file to run the LMI container with Accelerate library to shard the model using ml.g5.2xlarge instance
-- deploy_whisper.ipynb: Use this file to run the LMI container with Accelerate library to shard the model using ml.g5.2xlarge instance
+- deploy_whisper.ipynb: Use this file to run the LMI container with Accelerate library to shard the model using ml.g5.2xlarge or  ml.g5.12xlarge instance

 ## Additional Reading Section
 [Resources for using Hugging Face with Amazon SageMaker AI](https://docs.aws.amazon.com/sagemaker/latest/dg/hugging-face.html)